 As the only part of your car that touches the road, you really shouldn’t skimp on tire quality.
 Generally, inexpensive tires wear faster, make more noise, and take longer to come to a stop.
 Moreover, budget tires are far more likely to fail at highway speeds.

 This guide covers seven tire brands you should avoid at all costs.
-But first, I will explore what to look for in a superior tire brand.
+But first, I will explore what to look for in an exceptional tire brand.

 Table of ContentsShow